-Following childbirth, obstetricians and midwives should check for tears and other injuries and advise on relevant treatment.
+Following childbirth, obstetricians and midwives should check for tears and other injuries and on relevant treatment.

 Vaginal tears can vary in severity, ranging from those affecting only the skin around the vagina, which typically heal within a matter of weeks, to more extensive tears that can take much longer and in some cases require surgery.
 Excessive pain following this type of injury may be a sign of an infection.

-Potter Rees Dolan’s clinical negligence team is renowned as one of the best in the UK, due to a combination of expert medical and legal insight, as well as experience that adds up to any decades.
-Our solicitors are completely dedicated to helping families to recover the compensation they deserve.
+Potter Rees Dolan’s clinical negligence team has earned a reputation as one of the very best in the UK.
+Boasting a combined experience in serious injury law of over 60 years and comprehensive medical insight, the team has an unwavering dedication to helping families recover the compensation they deserve.

-Our clients have also spoken highly of the empathy and care with which we approach all cases.
-We specialise in serious and catastrophic injuries, and we know how difficult it can be to live with a severe disability.
-That’s why we work in the way that we do - to try and help to change our clients’ lives for the better as much as we can.
+Our clients regularly tell us that it is the empathy and care with which we act that sets us apart from other law firms.
+We specialise in serious and catastrophic injuries, so we know how difficult it can be to live with severe disability.
+It is our aim, therefore, to make the claims process as stress-free for you and your family as we can.

 In most cases, clinical negligence cases are funded on the basis of a “no win, no fee” agreement, also known as a Conditional Fee Agreement.
 This means we can look into your potential claim and investigate whether you will have to pay any costs if the case is not successful.
 We will discuss how a Conditional Fee Agreement works at our first meeting.